RN to BSN

 - Nationally accredited

-- Online students for the RN-BSN program are charged in-state tuition no matter where they reside
+- Online students for the RN-BSN track are charged in-state tuition no matter where they reside

 Contact us for more information: